Cost-sensitive Selection of Variables by Ensemble of Model Sequences: Algorithm for model sequences search under a budget

 \subsection{Algorithmic description}

-In this section, we will describe algorithms to implement our approach.
-Let $\mathcal{M}$ be the {\it final model schedule} produced by our approach.
+In this section, we will describe algorithms for variable selection with {\it msB}.
+Let $\mathcal{M}$ be the {\it final model schedule} produced by {\it msB}.
 That is, by combining model schedules generated by members in the ensemble; our current implementation consists of model schedules generated by variable cost, by variable importance, by sampling, and by following $L_1$-regularization path.
 The combining of multiple model sequences is implemented by treating each model sequence as a {\it set} of triples {\it (accuracy, cost, variables)}, then we take the union of all such sets from individual model sequences.
 This is then compressed by removing those triples corresponding to a higher cost but lower predictive accuracy.
-Our approach is implemented as three algorithms \begin{itemize} \item $msB()$ for generating the final model schedule from multiple model sequences \item $modelSeq()$ for generating a model schedule for a given type of model sequence \item $modelSeqL()$ for generating a model schedule by following the regularization path of $L_1$ logistic regression. \end{itemize} The algorithm for $modelSeqL()$ is described as Algorithm~\ref{algorithm:modelSeqL} in Section~\ref{section:method}, and that for $msB()$ and $modelSeq()$ are described as Algorithm~\ref{algorithm:msB} and Algorithm~\ref{algorithm:modelSeq}, respectively, in the rest of this section, where $\bm{W}_i$, $\bm{W}_u$ denote the importance and normalized importance of variables, respectively.
+Our approach is implemented as three algorithms \begin{itemize} \item $msB()$ for generating the final model schedule from multiple model sequences \item $modelSeq()$ for generating a model schedule for a given type of model sequence \item $modelSeqL()$ for generating a model schedule by following the regularization path of $L_1$ logistic regression. \end{itemize} The algorithm for $modelSeqL()$ is described as Algorithm~\ref{algorithm:modelSeqL} in Section~\ref{section:methodL1}, and that for $msB()$ and $modelSeq()$ are described as Algorithm~\ref{algorithm:msB} and Algorithm~\ref{algorithm:modelSeq}, respectively, in the rest of this section, where $\bm{W}_i$ and $\bm{W}_u$ denote the importance and normalized importance of variables, respectively. \\

-Note that our approach does not exclude the use of classifiers other than RF, neither does it have a restriction on the number of model sequences, in the ensemble.